10 eco products you don't need

 The Radiator Booster RBI-707-TT claims to help cut your heating bill by 10%.
 It’s a white telescopic tube that sits on top of your radiator, and a small thermostatic fan draws the heat trapped behind the radiator and distributes it more evenly around the room, which could help you to reduce your thermostat setting.

 Our test lab found that with the radiator booster fitted, the room heated up more quickly, the thermostat needed to come on less often and energy consumption dropped.
 On the downside, the fan does make a small noise, and not all of our testers were keen on its appearance.
 One said: 'It looks cheap, like I’ve left something on the radiator by accident.'
 If you’re not bothered by its looks, it could be £20 well spent.

 Update, December 2011: The Radiator Booster RB1 707 TT has been replaced by the Radiator Booster Mk 3, which costs about £25.

 6. Insulation - savings: about £300 a year

 The most cost-effective way to save heat is to stop it escaping in the first place.
-Loft and wall insulation are currently being subsidised, and can even be installed free of charge.
-Insulation costs start at £50 and cavity wall and loft insulation can save you about £300 a year.
+Loft and wall insulation can even be installed free of charge if you qualify under the ECO scheme.
+Cavity wall insulation can save you up to £145 a year and loft insulation up to £150 a year.
 For more information, see our guides to loft insulation and wall insulation.